microsoft/fluentui/packages/react-components/react-breadcrumb/docs/Spec.md

 ### Icon

+Non-clickable items can't have icon.
-BreadcrumbItem can have an icon with text or just icon.
+Only BreadcrumButton and BreadcrumbLink can have an icon with text or just icon.

 ### Size